Skip to main content

 Rhodiola has some evidence for mild to moderate depression, particularly when fatigue and stress are part of the picture.
 It is not a substitute for prescription antidepressants in moderate to severe depression.
 We use it as an adjunct or as part of an integrative plan, not as a replacement for therapy or medication when those are needed.

 Rhodiola has small but real evidence for endurance athletic performance, mostly through reduced perceived effort and improved oxygen utilization.
-The effect is modest, not transformative.
+The effect is modest.
 It is more useful for athletes recovering from heavy training blocks than for sprint or strength athletes looking for raw power.

 Rhodiola follows a bell curve, meaning low to moderate doses help, but very high doses can feel flat or even sedating.
 The "more is better" mindset does not apply here.
 Most patients land in the 200 to 400 mg range.
 Going past 600 mg per day rarely adds benefit and often adds side effects.